scottdillon1/Virtual_SCP_Academy/SAC/Readme.md

 ## Prerequisites for this week
 1. Current Google Chrome or Microsoft Edge Browser.
 We recommend Google Chrome.
-2. Your login will be your P user in email format.
-For example, ``P005001@sapexperienceacademy.com``
+2. Your login will be your P user and password.
 3. The password will be given by the instructors.